 NOW OPEN BY APPOINTMENT

 The exhibition can be viewed any day of the week — also at short notice.
-Visits will be limited to a maximum of 2 people at one time, face masks are required and a distance of at least 6 ft/2m will be maintained
+Visits will be limited to a maximum of two people at a time, face masks are required and a distance of at least 6 ft/2m will be maintained

 call/text +1 917 293 3507

 take the A,B,C,D or 1

 MBnb is located on the parlor floor of a Harlem brownstone and is only accessible by stairs.
 If you have an access request, please contact us

 via email or call +1 718 916 7938 to make arrangements

 Janice Guy and Higher Pictures present Papa Don’t Preach by D’Angelo Lovell Williams.
 This is the artist’s first exhibition with Janice Guy and fourth solo presentation with Higher Pictures.

 January 7th, 2020, I was diagnosed with HIV.
 Only a handful of chosen family knew up until now.
 I’m on Biktarvy, taken once a day to suppress the virus.
 Soon I’ll be undetectable.
 Discovery is one of the driving forces behind the work.
 Drawing from moments of love, intimacy and kinship, I use my body in the home and the landscape to reconcile with our history.
 In the images, I aim to puncture the realm of self-awareness, creating a space where the spirits of black bodies can live freely in their encounters with one another.
 My father and my mama’s mama, both reborn and never to sin again, provoke a renewed existence.
 The earth engulfs me as I pull the love of my life into the unknown.
 Confident, tender hands cradle the flesh of loved ones, immediate family, and the self, embodying gestures of both defiance and care.
 The demanding scenes mimic portals, delivering us to the parts of our own history that still linger in the every day.